meyusufdemirci/GermanyEmigrationGuide/README.md

 # Visa Appointment
 As soon as you get the job offer, supposed to get an appointment from the embassy.

-The documents that are demanded by the embassy
+The documents that are demanded by the embassy,
 - Visa application form.
 Can be filled online from [here](https://videx-national.diplo.de/videx/visum-erfassung/#/videx-langfristiger-aufenthalt) (2 copies)
 - The job offer (2 copies)
 - Biometric photo (2 copies)